tnwinc/tnw_status_board/readme.md

 3. Take that page and create a:gh-pages branch (it's in the admin screen) and put this file there and call it board.html
 4. Point your browser for your board at: labs.tnwinc.com/<YourRepoName>/board.html
 5. Set your pusher api key when page asks you
-6. Install pivotal-biggify as a plugin to chrome.
-Install it from here: